-With TPT, you can test and verify embedded systems in all development phases.
-Whether you create a simple module test or a complex system test: TPT provides unique features to create those tests intuitively and flexible.
-TPT can be connected via interfaces to many well-known development tools like CANape or Lauterbach’s TRACE32.
+With TPT, you can test ECU software and embedded control systems in all development phases such as Model-in-the-loop (MiL testing), Software-in-the-loop (SiL testing), Processor-in-the-loop (PiL testing), Hardware-in-the-loop (HiL testing), ECU testing and vehicle testing.
+Whether you create a simple module test or a complex system test: TPT provides unique features to create those tests intuitively and flexibly.

 Safety standard directives can be satisfied while testing with TPT up to the highest safety level.
 Relevant standards, such as ISO 26262, are well supported.

 We designed TPT to be the best tool for testing signal-oriented systems.
 With TPT your test case design is very powerful, easy to handle and easy to maintain even for complex systems with large interfaces.

 Test cases in TPT are intuitively modeled with a unique combination of graphical automatons and test steps.
 This combination gives your tests a clear structure with powerful features to manipulate and observe signals and actions during tests.